 - having lawful authority to contact the victim, for example, to enforce child access and visitation orders.

-An experienced criminal harassment lawyer in Toronto can further adapt these defences to your case and significantly increase your chances of obtaining the best possible outcome.
+An experienced criminal harassment lawyer in Toronto can further adapt these defences to your case, test every element of the Crown’s evidence and significantly increase your chances of obtaining the best possible outcome – whether that means withdrawn charges, an acquittal or a non-custodial sentence.

 Arrest and Bail